marvinroger/node-systeo-transdev-idf/README.md

 * Get bus lines
 * Get stops
 * Get next schedules for a given bus line/stop
-* Work on both server and client side, with Browserify and no dependencies for a tiny file
+* Work on both server and client side, with Browserify and no dependencies (~80-85Ko)

 ## Usage